Oghma-Infinium/Twisted-Skyrim/README.md

 ## Credits and Thanks

 - _YOU_ for reading this.
+- Aljo for the readme
-- Halgary for Wabbajack
+- Halgari for Wabbajack
 - The ENTIRE Wabbajack team for helping me troubleshoot and build this modlist.
-- Aljo for the readme